Carlos Payán

 Carlos Payán Velver (2 February 1929 – 17 March 2023) was a Mexican writer, journalist and politician.

+In 1984 he founded the Mexico City daily newspaper La Jornada.
+In 1992 he founded and partially owned the media company Argos Media Group, which produced telenovelas, TV shows and films.

 He was a senator from 1997 to 2000, elected by the proportional representation mechanism for the Party of the Democratic Revolution (PRD).
-He was the founder of La Jornada.

-In 2018, the Senate awarded him its Belisario Domínguez Medal of Honour for his "unwavering defence of free expression and human rights".
+In 2018, the Mexican Senate awarded him the Belisario Domínguez Medal of Honour for his "unwavering defence of free expression and human rights".